Play your part!

 The next time you change the waste-bin bag, take a look inside it.
 Is there anything that could have not ended up there?
 Probably.
 Try cutting the waste you produce at home into half.
 For example,

-Get your own shopping bag instead of bringing home plastic bags each time you go grocery shopping.
+- Get your shopping bag instead of bringing home plastic bags each time you go grocery shopping.

-Use old post package boxes to send parcels instead of buying new ones.
-More on waste reduction
+- Use old post package boxes to send parcels instead of buying new ones.

 Re-use things that end up as waste

-There are things that can be used over and over again: package boxes, gift wrappers, clothing, furniture and even playing toys.
-If even you have outgrown them, you can give it out to someone who has a need for it.
+Some things can be used over and over again: package boxes, gift wrappers, clothing, furniture, and even playing toys.
+If even you have outgrown them, you can give it out to someone who needs it.
 Do not be too quick to throw them away.

 Lead or join an environmental society

-Some people live in communities that have no littler collection and waste collection programmes.
+Some people live in communities that have no littler collection and waste collection programs.
 This is a good time to start or join a society that can push for this kind of service.